ezhentan/projectsrepo/README.md

 # schoolprojects

-This repository is for my prior projects that I completed for school.
+This repository holds all of my projects that I have done.